-We are excited to present to you our summer 2021 Leader's Guide.
-In our guide you will find our daily schedule, when merit badges are offered, and other important information to prepare you for camping with us in 2021!
-We are excited to welcome girl troops who will be returning to Camp Cornhusker as a part of Scouts, BSA!
+We are excited to present to you our summer 2022 Leader's Guide.
+In our guide you will find our daily schedule and other important information to prepare you for camping with us in 2022!
+Merit Badge schedule will be available prior to Merit Badge registration February 1st of 2022.

 Camp Cornhusker has been the Cornhusker Council's camp since 1956.
 We have a fantastic first year camper program to help your Scouts achieve the rank of First Class.
 We also offer a wide selection of merit badges to your Scouts from Camping to Robotics and Kayaking to Communications.
-For those Scouts who have done it all and need some high adventure in their own backyard, we have the opportunity to provide an ATV Safety course, C.O.P.E., and an Cornhusker's Sharp Shooters program.
+For those Scouts who have done it all and need some high adventure in their own backyard, we have the opportunity to provide an ATV Safety course, C.O.P.E., and and Cornhusker's Sharp Shooters program.

 Don't forget about our Scouter Retention program - Mountain Man!
-We encourage all of your returning Scouts and Scout Leaders to sign-up and participate in the Frontier Voyager aspect of Mountain Man which allows all to experience a day in the life of a true Mountain Man.
+We encourage all of your returning Scouts and Scout Leaders to sign-up and participate in the Frontiersman, Voyager, and Mountain Man Programs which allows all to experience a day in the life of a true Mountain Man.